-After being established in 2020, Green Infrastructure made its first investment in 2021.
-A convertible loan of 2 million USD was provided to TransAfrica Water Systems, a water solutions company involved in the distribution of equipment and services related to water pumping solutions, water treatment, wastewater management solutions, swimming pool equipment, solar powered water borehole rigs, solar powered water heating systems and generators.
+During its first year of operation, Green Infrastructure provided a loan of 2 million USD to TransAfrica Water Systems, a Kenyan water solutions company engaging in the production and distribution of equipment and services related to water pumping solutions, water treatment, wastewater management solutions, solar powered water borehole rigs and solar powered water heating systems.
 The company is one of the recognised distributors of world-renowned water and solar systems in East Africa.

-The loan will accelerate access to clean and affordable water to households and institutions in East Africa, deepen the water sector, and facilitate jobs creation directly through the company’s expansion and indirectly through improved economic activities, for example, use of water for irrigation.
-In addition, TransAfrica is a family-owned business and remains so, while Norfund assists in institutionalising the business with proper governance and structures.
+The loan has accelerated access to clean and affordable water to households and institutions in East Africa, deepened the water sector, and facilitated jobs creation directly through the company’s expansion and indirectly through improved economic activities, for example, use of water for irrigation.
+The company itself has managed to expand its sales significantly following Norfund’s financing and a private investor has invested in the company, further strengthening its position.

 Green Infrastructure portfolio